phihen/phihen/README.md

 ### Hi there 👋

 I currently working as a software developer.
-I'm trying to learn more about machine learning.
+I'm trying to learn more about cyber security.